claudioandre-br/packages/john-the-ripper/readme.md

 To install John the Ripper by downloading the .zip file and installing manually, follow these steps:

-* Only for 64-bit version of Windows.
-See also [this](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64).
 * Download the win_x64.zip file to your machine.
 * Navigate to where you downloaded the file and double click the compressed file [1].
 * Extract it to a directory such as `C:\john-the-ripper`.